arangodb/kube-arangodb/docs/api/ArangoDeployment.V1.md

 ### .spec.agents.memoryReservation: integer

-MemoryReservation determines system reservation of memory while calculating `ARANGODB_OVERRIDE_DETECTED_TOTAL_MEMORY` value.
+MemoryReservation determines the system reservation of memory while calculating `ARANGODB_OVERRIDE_DETECTED_TOTAL_MEMORY` value.
-If this field is set, `ARANGODB_OVERRIDE_DETECTED_TOTAL_MEMORY` is reduced by specified value in percents.
+If this field is set, `ARANGODB_OVERRIDE_DETECTED_TOTAL_MEMORY` is reduced by a specified value in percent.
 Accepted Range <0, 50>.
-If value is outside accepted range, it is adjusted to the closest value.
+If the value is outside the accepted range, it is adjusted to the closest value.

 Links:
 * [Docs of the ArangoDB Envs](https://docs.arangodb.com/devel/components/arangodb-server/environment-variables/)